Freetz-NG/speed-to-fritz/trunk/co-precise/henrynestler/README.txt

 We changed the naming from freetzlinux to speedlinux.

-This Version is adjusted for the use with speed-to-fritz and freetz.
+All Version are useabel for speed-to-fritz and freetz.

-X Applications:
+Get started:

-1. Click start icon (speedlinux pinguin) on desktop, menu, ...
+1. Click start icon (speedlinux pinguine) on desktop, menu, quick lounch
 	or use startup.bat found in your installation directory.
 2. Wait until LINUX boot process is finished.
 		Console-NT (Donald-Duck icon),
 		Console-FTLK (Ying-Yung icon),
-		watch the boot process and wait a bit.
+		watch the boot process.
 	*	Console-NT: paste with WinKey+V
-	*	Console-FTLK: Comes now with more options, use pulldown to see shortcuts
+	*	Console-FTLK: Comes with more options, use pulldown to see shortcuts

-3. (Xming window server is stated after startup.bat via settings.txt)
+3. (Xming window server and pulseaudio sound server is automaticaly stated (see: settings.txt).

 4. Login as normal user.
-	Type in: 'p' followed by Enter key in Console(NT) or Console (FTLK) to bring up a X kde menue up and start a terminal session.
+	Type in: 'p' followed by Enter key in Console(NT) or Console (FTLK) to bring up a XFCE4 menu and start a terminal session.
+	Depending on the image in uses this may vary.
+Read README.XXX on sourceforge.net to the image in use.
+The installer presents a page where one can select the image for download, there is also a link to each Image that brings up the README.XXX within the internet explorer.
+	'termianl' or 'konsole' shuld always be usabel.

 Type in: 'cd Desktop'